Lumbridge/SmiteMixerCodeRedeemer/README.md

 3) If it finds a code it will bring the Smite window to the front and attempt to redeem the code using Dolphin Script automation.

 ### Credits
-Credits to myself for Dolphin Script &amp; SmiteMixerListener Projects,
+Credits to myself for Dolphin Script, SmiteMixerListenerCLI and SmiteMixerListenerGUI Projects,
 Credits to https://github.com/breeser/ for the mixer chat API.